-If a student has confirmed eligibility with more than one funding source, e.g. Pell Grant, etc., the Pell Grant is usually applied to the account charges first and any other funding sources are disbursed to the student to assist them with other educational expenses like transportation, uniforms, child care, etc. If the funding source is considered to be "tuition specific", those funds have to be applied to the student's account first and cannot be disbursed to the student, e.g. WIAO, DRS.
+If a student has confirmed eligibility with more than one funding source, e.g. Pell Grant, etc., the Pell Grant is usually applied to the account charges first and any other funding sources are disbursed to the student to assist them with other educational expenses like transportation, uniforms, child care, etc. If the funding source is considered to be "tuition specific", those funds have to be applied to the student's account first and cannot be disbursed to the student, e.g. WIAO.
+DRS.

 If there are still unpaid school charges once the Pell Grant has been applied, then other funding sources like OTAG, OK Promise, tribal, etc., are applied to the student account.
 Any funding in excess of the student's school charges is disbursed to the student.
-If there are unpaid school charges after all funding sources have been applied, the student must self-pay the remaining balance by the first day of August.
-If a student has applied for a payment plan, the student would be required to self-pay 50% of the remaining school charges by the first day of attendance, or by the deadline set for EMT and Fire Academy majors.
+If there are unpaid school charges after all funding sources have been applied, the student must self-pay the remaining balance by the first day of attendance.
+If a student has applied for a payment plan, the student would be required to self-pay 25% of the remaining school charges by the first day of attendance, or by the deadline set for EMT and Fire Academy programs.

-EOC Payment Plan
+EOCTC Payment Plan

-Students can apply for the EOC Payment Plan by contacting the Janie Prior, Financial Aid Coordinator, at (405) 390-5344, or at jprior@eoctech.edu.
-Students will sign a Student Payment Contract.
-The payment plan policy requires 50% of the school charges as the first payment, 25% as the second payment, and 25% as the third and final payment.
+Students can apply for the EOCTC Payment Plan by contacting the Financial Aid Coordinator.
+Students must complete the application form, and the Financial Aid Coordinator will then set up the Student Payment Contract.
+The payment plan policy requires 25% of the school charges as the first payment, 25% as the second payment, 25% as the third payment and 25% as the fourth and final payment.
 If the student has confirmed eligibility with the Pell Grant, OTAG, OK Promise, VA, tribal, etc., then those deferred amounts are deducted from the school charges and the payment plan is applied to anything not covered by financial assistance.